bldcaveman/weatherchart/README.md

 Fill the conf.php with the correct API keys (supplied via email).

-The JSON file needs to  writeable but other than that you just run using the index.php as you would a standard site.
+The JSON folder and files need to writeable but other than that you just run using the index.php as you would a standard site.

 To avoid the maximum request limit I've staggered the data collection with Javascript.
 In the real world I would use Cron and MySQL, or allow the script to run for longer but this would appear as though nothing was happening and this way the weather changes with time.